Gayathri229/NamasteReact/Episode7.md

 Path is an object
 Once we define the paths, we need to render it to the screen.
 This will be done by ReactProvider which is a component, that will provide the routing configuration.
 There are many routers but createBrowserRouter is the recommended one for React Projects.
-React router dom gives us access to a Hook useRouterError
+ReactRouterDom gives us access to a Hook useRouterError.
+This hook gives more information about the error.